jon-lipstate/ojitsu/readme.md

   - Con is that it obfuscates register usage into an alias - Done with macros

      - Odin may not have a nice way to represent this
+- use a cli on generated code to build minimal sized libs?